hbirchtree/jason/MANUAL.md

        - desktop.displayname: used in the Name= field as well as the GUI if the action is launched
        - *.exec: the execution value of the action, is not inserted into the .desktop file.
        - *.workdir: the working directory for the execution of the action, not inserted into the .desktop file.
+     + Adding other entries into the .desktop file:
+       - A "desktop.raw" object containing keys named after the Desktop spec names, for instance "MimeType","Terminal" and etc
+       - The value will be a string that is directly inserted into the file
+       - Due to the nature of Jason, you will be able to share options between these, creating a "desktop.file" object in an imported file.

  *   global.*: a place where different values are thrown in order to be used by any system.
     + .detachable-process: boolean value determining whether or not to expect a detached process. shows a dialog window that must be closed manually by the user in order to signal the end of the main process.